-There is something so deliciously addictive about french fries!
-Them and Chips and Salsa are the kryptonite for many in our family.
-Thanks to this homemade french fries recipe, you don’t need a drive-thru or take out to make this crispy goodness at home!
+There is something so deliciously addictive about French fries!
+They, along with Chips and Salsa are the kryptonite for many in our family.
+Thanks to this homemade French fries recipe, you don’t need a drive-thru to make this crispy goodness at home!

-Homemade fries are the perfect snack or fab side dish.
-It may seem a little daunting, but with the right tools it is easy to achieve this golden wonder in no time.
-There are lots of ways to make crispy french fries, and this our favorite way.
+Homemade fries are the perfect snack or fabulous side dish.
+It may seem a little daunting, but with the right tools, it is easy to achieve this golden wonder in no time.
+There are lots of ways to make crispy French fries, and this is our favorite way.
 We hope you love them too.

 Why we think you’ll love them